Olaminiyi/Project-20/README.md

 ![alt text](images/20.35.png)

-The next step is to write a **Dockerfile for the TODO app.** create a file named Dockerfile with the code below
+The next step is to write a **Dockerfile for the tooling app.** create a file named Dockerfile with the code below within the tooling app directory.
 ```
 FROM php:7.4-cli